Center-for-Smart-Streetscapes-CS3/cs3_open_source_research/README.md

-# cs3_open_source_research
+# Open Source Research of CS3
-Open Source Research of the NSF-Funded Center for Smart Streetscapes (CS3)
+This page highlights the open source research conducted at the NSF-Funded Center for Smart Streetscapes (CS3).

 ## Research Projects